razim5476/Converso/README.md

 - **Andy Jud**: For the amazing video tutorial that inspired this project.
 - **Django Channels**: For enabling real-time WebSocket communication.
 - **Bootstrap**: For the responsive frontend design.
+- **ChatGPT: Assisted in problem-solving, debugging, and refining features.